 "We felt very strongly that this was a great long-term fit for who we are, who BOK Financial is as a company, where our customers are going to be and what they expect from us.

 Every time we came back to which one of these (office) options gives us that feel of an employee saying, 'Wow, I want to work here' when they're on an interview with us, Grand Place was clearly the front-runner every time we came back to that question

 GRAND PLACE AMENITIES

 The historic and rarely seen pressroom on the ground floor of the east building will be a European-style market and food hall with 20 kiosk kitchens, a bar, lounge and a coffee cafe with patio overlooking the outdoor plaza.

 This bustling environment will have a main corner entry from the plaza, with great visibility from the street.
 Dramatic 30' high ceilings, original wood flooring and abundant light pouring through two-story windows will make this space truly special.

-With more than 250,000 square feet of space, Grand Place has a variety of sizes available.
-Spaces range from 2,000 square feet up to 40,000 square feet, perfect for start-ups or a new, energetic headquarters.
-Additionally, small office suites with shared common amenities is expected.
+Grand Place has a variety of sizes available.
+Spaces range from 2,000 square feet up to 64,000 square feet, perfect for start-ups or a new, energetic headquarters.
+Additionally, small office suites with shared common amenities is planned.

 Finishes will feature a variety of existing materials including brick, concrete and steel.
 Modern updates will create a beautiful dichotomy between old and new.